-

 - Amount of tea: 5-7 grams per 150 ml of water.

-What to pair Xin Jin Xiaozhong with
+What goes well with Xin Jin Xiaozhong

 Lapsang Souchong tea is steeped for 6 times, gradually releasing its best flavors and slowly dissolving into bitter-tart tones.